 Grab a Disc feature allows you to make an image from physical disc.
-To create a new virtual disc, click New Image option in the sidebar and choose Grab a Disc from the sidebar menu or from the catalog of wizards.
+To create a new virtual disc, click Image Editor option in the sidebar, or in the main window, and choose Grab a Disc from the catalog of wizards.
 Then you need to perform several easy steps:

 - Insert disc you want to copy into drive and choose this drive in DAEMON Tools Lite.